 West Chester Township Receives Auditor of State Award with Distinction

 Columbus – A recent financial audit of West Chester Township (Butler County) by Auditor of State Dave Yost’s office has returned a clean audit report.
-West Chester Township’s record keeping has earned it the Auditor of State Award with Distinction.
+The township’s excellent record keeping has earned it the Auditor of State Award with Distinction.

 “Clean financial books are vital to accountability in government,” Auditor Yost said.
-“West Chester Township is clearly committed to maintaining accurate records, and I am proud to present this award to the township.”
+“West Chester Township is clearly committed to maintaining accurate records, and I am proud to present this award.”

 The Auditor of State Award with Distinction is presented to local governments and school districts upon the completion of a financial audit.
 Entities that receive the award meet the following criteria of a “clean” audit report: